Toronto Dominion Bank Reduces Holdings in Prosperity Bancshares, Inc. (NYSE:PB)

 The company also recently announced a quarterly dividend, which will be paid on Thursday, July 1st.
 Investors of record on Tuesday, June 15th will be paid a dividend of $0.49 per share.
 This represents a $1.96 annualized dividend and a yield of 2.71%.
 The ex-dividend date of this dividend is Monday, June 14th.
 Prosperity Bancshares’s payout ratio is 35.38%.

 Several analysts recently commented on PB shares.
-Raymond James boosted their price target on Prosperity Bancshares from $80.00 to $84.00 and gave the stock an “outperform” rating in a research report on Wednesday, April 7th.
+Morgan Stanley boosted their price target on Prosperity Bancshares from $81.00 to $84.00 and gave the stock an “equal weight” rating in a research report on Tuesday, May 4th.
+Raymond James upped their target price on Prosperity Bancshares from $80.00 to $84.00 and gave the company an “outperform” rating in a report on Wednesday, April 7th.
 Truist upped their target price on Prosperity Bancshares from $78.00 to $88.00 in a report on Monday, March 8th.
-Truist Securities upped their target price on Prosperity Bancshares from $78.00 to $88.00 and gave the company a “buy” rating in a report on Tuesday, March 9th.
-Finally, Morgan Stanley upped their target price on Prosperity Bancshares from $81.00 to $84.00 and gave the company an “equal weight” rating in a report on Tuesday, May 4th.
+Finally, Truist Securities upped their target price on Prosperity Bancshares from $78.00 to $88.00 and gave the company a “buy” rating in a report on Tuesday, March 9th.
 One research analyst has rated the stock with a sell rating, four have given a hold rating and six have given a buy rating to the stock.
 The company currently has an average rating of “Hold” and an average price target of $73.11.

 Prosperity Bancshares Profile